|Home page||Career||Gallery||Aberytswyth||Kilns/ Firings|

 For the most up to date information you can go to my 'Jane Jermyn Ceramics' Page - I update that more frequently!
 I also include other ceramic related posts that might be of interest.
 I also run another Page 'Obvara firing technique' where there is information and images about this firing technique that I came across in Belarus in 2009.

-April: I have just heard that I have been awarded The Tyrone Guthrie Centre Artists Residency Award from Waterford County Council's Arts Office.
-I will be undertaking the two week fully funded residency sometime during 2013.
+2013: Awarded The Tyrone Guthrie Centre Artists Residency Award from Waterford County Council's Arts Office.
+I undertook the two week fully funded residency during September 2013.

 "Jermyn makes beautifully judged organic forms categorised under two headings, Pods and Standing.
 They resemble, without illustrating, various plant shapes and textures, though they are related to non-organic processes that generate the intricate patterns of the natural world.
 So her work spans the geological and the organic in its range of reference, without being a depiction of any single aspect of that continuum.
 There is something elemental and fundamental about her pieces, though, a feeling of rightness and inevitability.
 She is exceptionally attentive to nuances of tone, colour and texture as well as shape, and seems to have an unerring instinct for sculptural form. .........her Pods enclose spaces in a gentle, caressing way, imbuing them with a sense of generative potential."

 Aiden Dunne from Irish Times 9th January 2008

 "Jane Jermyn's sense of form and approach to surface is engaging and magnetic"

 From catalogue essay for 'transFORM' Ceramics exhibition 2011 by Elaine Olafson Henry; Editor/Publisher Ceramics: Art and Perception/Ceramics TECHNICAL